killvxk/thg-framework/README.md

 Credits: Include a section for credits in order to highlight and link to the authors of your project.

 License: Finally, include a section for the license of your project.
-For more information on choosing a license, check out GitHub’s licensing guide!
+For more information on choosing a license, check out GitHub’s li

+Pylint
+PyFlakes
+pycodestyle
+pydocstyle
+Bandit
+MyPy